-When it comes to getting a mortgage, there is no room for error.
-Even a seasoned homeowner who has been paying off their first mortgage for years may find that many of the facts that applied to their first mortgage are no longer true, especially following the housing crash a few years back.
+Even a seasoned homeowner who has been paying off their first-time mortgage for years may find that many of the facts that applied to their first mortgage are no longer true, especially following the housing crash a few years back.

 Myth vs. Fact

 - 1. “It’s a Bad Market for Buying” – Buying a house is kind of like the decision to have kids; if you wait for the perfect time, it will never happen.
 The factors surrounding the house and your situation are what determine whether it’s a bad time to buy or not.